What is Indian food?

 While not all the different regional varieties can be found here in Australia, it’s worth being aware of where your favourite curries come from, and making an effort to dabble in the different regions’ flavours to get a better appreciation of the diversity and depth of Indian food.

 The catch-all term ‘curry’ just doesn’t seem so useful anymore, does it?
-Go on, eat your way around the country!
+Go on, eat your way around the country - we have 41 dishes to choose from!